-Lab fees are charged for those classes requiring unusual equipment, facilities, etc. Lab fees range from \$2 to \$100 per course.
-Please consult a class schedule or a current Lab Fee Schedule for courses charging lab fees and the amount.
+Lab fees are charged for those classes requiring special equipment, facilities, etc. Lab fees range from \$10 to \$100 per course.
+Please consult a class schedule or the Lab Fee Schedule for courses charging lab fees and the amount.

-Please note: Laboratory fees are non-refundable except for cancelled classes.
-All student lab fees are due at registration.
+Please note: Laboratory fees are non-refundable for cancelled classes.
+All student lab fees are non-refundable.

-All full-time resident students who are single are advised to live in college housing and have their meals in the college dining hall.
-This does not apply to the commuting student who lives in his own home or with legal guardian or relatives.
-The board payment provides a seven (7) day meal ticket for the semester with 19 meals each week when classes are in session.
+All full-time resident students who are single and wish to live in college housing and have their meals in the college dining hall.
+This does not apply to a student who lives in his own home or with parents or relatives.
+The board payment provides a meal ticket for the semester with 19 meals per week when classes are in session.

 Room and Board are combined.
-A student who lives in a resident hall must participate in the board program.
+A student who is not a resident of the college must participate in the board program.
 There are no exceptions.

-Please contact the Student Affairs Office for dormitory and apartment availability.
+Please contact the Student Affairs Office for information on room and apartment availability.

-\Cochise College reserves the right to make changes without notice, in fees, faculty assignments, time schedules, courses, curricula, policies; to cancel classes when necessary; to set maximum and minimum limits for enrollment in certain classes; and to make changes to other matters contained in this catalog.
+\Cochise College reserves the right to make changes, without notice, in fees, faculty assignments, class schedules, courses, curricula, policies; to change class times when necessary; to set maximum and minimum enrollment in certain classes; and to make other changes contained in this catalog.